Glenn Cameron, CFA

 An aggressive investor with 80% stocks, 15% bonds, and 5% cash.

-Optimal allocation: 12% Bitcoin.
-With a higher starting volatility of 13.68%, the marginal volatility impact of Bitcoin is proportionally smaller, so the optimizer pushes the allocation higher to capture more return.
-The Sharpe ratio improves by 10.5%.
+Optimal allocation: 20% Bitcoin (our analysis cap).
+With a higher starting volatility of 13.68%, the marginal volatility impact of Bitcoin is proportionally smaller, so the optimizer pushes the allocation even higher.
+The Sharpe ratio improves by 30.2% and is still rising at the 20% cap.

 The Pattern: Why More Equities Means More Bitcoin